 5.)
 Put the butter on top!
 This adds flavor!
 And I really shouldn’t have to tell you to use the real stuff.
 Real butter is better for you than the fake butters out there.
 That’s a hill I am willing to die on!

 Making these biscuits will get easier and easier as you continue to make them, so don’t stress if it seems hard at the beginning.
 You will get better at it with practice.
 They are a nostalgic part of my childhood they I treasure.
-Whenever anyone mentions my Mamaw it usually involves her making these biscuits.
+Whenever anyone mentions my Mamaw it usually involves her making these biscuits and either Tomato or squirrel gravy on top.
 I am definitely thankful I took the time to watch her make them, so that I can share this with my children and with y’all.
 Enjoy!

 - 4 cups Self-Rising flour roughly